When you’re looking for icebreaker games for small groups, you already know socialising in groups comes with problems.

-You can also use them as warm-ups before party games.
+That’s why having a few icebreakers on hand can really help you.
+You can also use them as warm-ups before larger party games.

 Mix And Meet

-Now players takes it in turns sharing, based on the colors they’ve picked.
-If they’ve picked more of the same color (e.g. 3 greens), then they share a bit more.
+Pass the bowl around and ask everyone to grab at least 3-5 pieces of candy.
+Then get everyone to take it in turns sharing their stories based on the colors they’ve picked.
+If they’ve picked more of the same color (e.g. 3 greens), then they share a bit more of the same story.

-- If you prefer not to use sugary food, you can use poker chips.
-Playing cards also work – assign a meaning to the different suits, then one for pictured cards and one for numbered cards.
+If you prefer not to use sugary food, you can use poker chips.
+Playing cards also works, with a meaning assigned to different suits.

 The Human Knot

-Assemble in a circle, before asking everyone to reach across and take the hand of two other players.
-Make sure they’re all connected before moving on.
+Get everyone to stand in a circle, and once assembled, ask people to stretch across and take the hand of two other players.
+Make sure everyone is connected up before moving on with the game.

 Favorite Moments in a Hat